Clear Creek Amana High School: Operations

 In 1990 the school had eight periods per day, while the previous Clear Creek High had seven periods.
+As of 2025, Clear Creek Amana runs on a block schedule, with 4 blocks per day.
+The school also operates on an ‘A’ day ‘B’ day schedule, meaning the students actually have eight classes that rotate based on the day.

+The high school has an advisory period at the end of each day except for Wednesdays.

+The school day begins at 8:25 and ends at 3:25.

 Curriculum

 In 1990 the school had German and Spanish as foreign languages classes available, which were not available at Clear Creek High.
+These classes are still available as of 2025.

+Clear Creek Amana currently offers four AP classes: AP Language and Composition, AP Literature and Composition, AP Calculus (AB), and AP US History.
+As of 2024, CCA pays for every student enrolled in an AP course to take the AP exams.
+The school also offers to pay for the AP Calculus (BC) exam even though it does not actually offer the class.

+Clear Creek Amana also offers many fine arts classes: Concert Band/Marching Band, Lyrica, Cantores, Voce, Musical Theatre, Music Theory I and II, Digital Photography, Glassworks I and II, Drawing I and II, Painting I and II, Ceramics I and II, Graphic Design, Advanced Art, and Printmaking.

+Clear Creek Amana currently offers dual enrollment courses with nearby Kirkwood Community College through their regional center in Coralville.
+This program is only available to juniors and seniors.

 Athletics

-Athletic teams are known as the Clippers, but to date the ship remains symbolic; no actual mascot is present at school functions.
+Athletic teams are known as the Clippers, and a sailor mascot known as Blue is present at football games.
+No mascot is present at other sporting events.
 At the Amana Elementary, inside the gym, there is an old indication that the school's mascot was the Rockets.
 The school song is "Anchors Aweigh" and is played at pep rallies and athletic events, as well as school events.
 CCA participates in 15 sports in the WaMaC Conference.
 The school is well known for its softball program, making it to the state softball tournament 34 times, more than any other high school in Iowa, and winning 9 state titles (as of the finish of the 2018 season).